 - The modern Supply Chain Manager

 - Definition of Supply Chain Manager

 - Challenges a Supply Chain Manager faces

-- Supply Chain Manager duties
+- How technology can support a Supply Chain Manager's duties

-- Modern Supply Chain Manager goals
+- Modern Supply Chain Manager objectives

 Definition of Supply Chain Manager